Fynovo/.github/profile/README.md

 ## 🛠️ Projects in the Pipeline

-As we move forward, Klyo is focused exclusively on **AI and SaaS**.
+As we move forward, HMS Bounty is focused exclusively on **AI and SaaS**.
 Our upcoming projects will revolve around AI-powered productivity tools, smart applications, and platforms that simplify complex processes through automation and machine intelligence.

 ## 🧑‍💻 Meet the Founder

 **Alexchandar Joshva** ([@alexjoshva](https://github.com/alexjoshva))
-A passionate builder and AI enthusiast from Mumbai, India, with a mission to create technology that shapes the future.
+A passionate builder and Data Science enthusiast from Mumbai, India, with a mission to create technology that shapes the future.

 ## 🤝 Get Involved

 Interested in collaborating or contributing?

 * 📩 Email: [klyo@protonmail.com](mailto:klyo@protonmail.com)
-* ⭐ Star our work on [GitHub](https://github.com/Klyo2)
+* ⭐ Star our work on [GitHub](https://github.com/hmsbounty)
 * 🧠 Share feedback, open issues, and join development
 * ✨ Partner with us to build the future of intelligent systems

 We welcome engineers, creators, and dreamers who want to shape what comes next.

-## 📌 Join the Klyo Journey
+## 📌 Join the HMS Bounty Journey

 We're building tools for the future — intelligent, scalable, and human-centric. **Quillon** was just our first step.
-Klyo will continue to push the boundaries of what’s possible with AI and SaaS.
+HMS Bounty will continue to push the boundaries of what’s possible with AI and SaaS.

 > **Intelligence, Engineered.**

 ---

 <p align="center">
-  Built with ❤️ by <a href="https://github.com/alexjoshva">Alex Joshva</a> and the <a href="https://github.com/Klyo2">Klyo</a> team.
+  Built with ❤️ by <a href="https://github.com/alexjoshva">Alex Joshva</a> and the <a href="https://github.com/hmsbounty">HMS Bounty</a> team.
 </p>